AutoGPTQ/AutoGPTQ/README.md

 tokenizer = AutoTokenizer.from_pretrained(pretrained_model_dir, use_fast=True)
+examples = [
-example = tokenizer(
+    tokenizer(
-    "auto_gptq is a useful tool that can automatically compress model into 4-bit or even higher rate by using GPTQ algorithm.", return_tensors="pt"
+        "auto-gptq is an easy-to-use model quantization library with user-friendly apis, based on GPTQ algorithm."
     )
+]

 quantize_config = BaseQuantizeConfig(
     bits=4,  # quantize model to 4-bit